UBrau/ProcessVast/README.md

 - **Sample table**: CSV file with (at least) columns _Sample_ and _Type_. _Sample_ must be identical to what is specified in the INCLUSION... table; all samples that are considered replicates have the same _Type_.
 See examples.
 - **Contrast table**: CSV file with (at least) columns _Experimental_, _Control_, and _File_.
 The former two contain entries from the sample table's _Type_ column that specify which sample types are compared (by subtraction of PSI/PIR). _File_ species the path and file name of the `vast-tools diff` output table for each contrast.
 See examples.
 ### Optional
 - **Specific event table**: Tab-deliminted file containing information about known regulation of events.
 If present, a bar graph will be produced showing the overlap of the changing events in each contrast with known differential events.
 E.g. neural-differential splicing would be encoded as the entries 'neural-LOW' or 'neural-HIGH' while non-differential events are NA.
 Columns are _EVENT_ (matching vast-tools events) and any number of columns with descritive names (e.g., 'neural', 'ASD') and events containing xxx-HIGH/xxx-LOW.
+The provided files should be considered examples and may not be accurate or comprehensive.
 - **Lookup table for EVENT to GeneID**: If files for GO analysis should be produced, a tab-delimited file containing columns _EVENT_ and_EnsemblGeneID_ is required.
 Files for Mm2, Hsa and Hs2 are available in the 'EVENTtoGeneID' folder.

 ## Functionality